 Community Challenge grants may be used to improve neighborhoods.

 We've summarized 3 key requirements for funding below.
-This is a summary and doesn't replace the detailed requirements in the application and contract agreement.
+This is a summary and doesn't replace the detailed requirements in the grant guidelines.

 3 main requirements for applying

 1. Your organization is a nonprofit.

 We only give grants to vendor-approved nonprofit organizations with a 501(c)(3) status.
 Local community groups, businesses, or schools applying for a grant must have a nonprofit fiscal sponsor.

 The grant contractor must be a City supplier.
 Get more information on becoming a supplier.